rcacademy/pinteresting/heroku.md

 Follow the instructions for your respective operating system in order to add the `heroku` command to our terminal and setup our SSH keys in Heroku.

+If you get a message indicating that the `heroku` command is not found, close your terminal window and open a new one.

+:warning: For PC users, you will have to run the `heroku login` command from inside of the Windows Command Prompt instead of the Git shell.

+You can then switch back to the Git shell after the login is successful.

+#### Adding SSH keys to Heroku
+In the web UI of Heroku, click on your email address and select `Manage Account`.

+Scroll down to **SSH Keys** and click on "Add".
+It will ask you to paste in your public key.
+You can use the same public key we generated for Github.

+This key will be the `.pub` file found in ~/.ssh (most likely `id_rsa.pub`).

+You will have to do this in order to allow your computer to send code to Github.

 #### Create our Heroku Application
 Make sure your app is being tracked with git.